 In 2008, the research team at Delft University of Technology found a mysterious portrait of a woman hiding in Van Gogh's Patch of Grass.
 According to NPR, the team's discovery confirmed the suspicions of many art historians—that there was something beneath the Patch of Grass.
 By using an X-ray process that measured the chemical makeup of the pigments, researchers were able to pinpoint the portrait lurking underneath.

 Familiar with more discoveries?
 Working on finding some of your own?
-Send your discoveries here.
+Share 'em with us in the comments below.